Nostrand/data-analysis-projects/README.md

 This repository serves as a collection of various small-scale data analysis projects.
 Each project focuses on distinct datasets and explores various aspects of data analysis using different tools and techniques, including the R programming language, Python, SQL and Power BI.

-## Included Projects
+## Projects

 ### Project 1: Investigating Netflix Movies

 <img src="investigating-netflix-movies/images/plot.png" alt="Investigating Netflix Movies" width="800">

 **Description:** This project involves exploratory analysis of the duration of Netflix movies.
-It includes data cleaning, visualization, and analysis to gain insights into the trends in movie durations.
+The goal is to perform a basic analysis to gain insights into the trends in movie durations.

 **Skills & Concepts:** Data Transformation, Data Visualization